SAP/ui5-tooling-extensions/packages/middleware-code-coverage/README.md

 The middleware adds an HTTP endpoint to the development server.

 The custom middleware intercepts every `.js`-file before it is sent to the client.
-The file is then instrumented on-the-fly, including dynamic creation of a `sourcemap`.
+The file is then instrumented on the fly, including the dynamic creation of a `sourcemap`.

 The instrumented code and the `sourcemap` are subsequently delivered to the client instead of the original `.js`-file.